-The problem of estimation of quantiles of hydrological variables, for certain values of probability of nonexceedence, is central to hydrological statistics.
-Clearly, the above results lead to dramatic differences of these quantiles in comparison with their classical estimates.
+The problem of estimation of quantiles of hydrologic variables, for certain values of probability of non-exceedance, is central to hydrologic statistics.
+Clearly, the above results lead to dramatic differences of these quantiles in comparison with their classic estimations.

-To demonstrate this, the case of normally distributed $X_i$ is considered, where the classical estimator of the u quantile (the value of the variable for probability of nonexceedence u) is:
+To demonstrate this, the case of normally distributed $X_i$ is considered, where the classic estimator of the u-quantile (the value of the variable for probability of non-exceedance u) is where $\zeta_u$ is the u-quantile of the standard normal distribution.
+Its classic confidence limits for confidence coefficient $\gamma$ are given by (e.g., Stedinger et al., 1993)